Sesamoid Bones Of The Thumb

 Ergonomic Considerations

-If your job involves repetitive hand movements, such as typing or assembly line work, it's important to optimize your workstation to reduce stress on your thumbs.
-Ensure that your keyboard and mouse are positioned correctly, and take frequent breaks to stretch your hands and wrists.
+If your job involves repetitive hand movements, such as typing or assembly line work, it helps to optimize your workstation to reduce stress on your thumbs. make sure your keyboard and mouse are positioned correctly, and take frequent breaks to stretch your hands and wrists.

 Using ergonomic tools, such as a vertical mouse or a keyboard with a split design, can also help to reduce strain on your thumbs and wrists.
 Make sure your chair is at the correct height so your elbows are at a 90-degree angle while typing, minimizing unnecessary stress.